itiligator/MAMMO_Retinanet/README.md

 ## Pretrained Weights

-Pretrained Weights (GURO and INBreast) are availabel at [Download Available Link](https://drive.google.com/open?id=12H5E07s3m3pcDtqDpDmWs0IpWt6CIUrb).
+Weights pretrained on GURO and INBreast are availabel at [Download Available Link](https://drive.google.com/open?id=12H5E07s3m3pcDtqDpDmWs0IpWt6CIUrb).

-Download at pretrained model at keras_retinanet/pretrainedmodel

 ### Using pre-trained weight
 Set the arg 'weight' to 'INBreast' or 'GURO'.